LZeroAnalytics/thornode/docs/swap-guide/streaming-swaps.md

 Streaming Swaps is a means for a swapper to get better price execution if they are patient.
 This ensures Capital Efficiency while still keeping with the philosophy "impatient people pay more".

-There are two important parts to streaming swaps:&#x20;
+There are two important parts to streaming swaps:

 1. The **interval** part of the stream allows arbs enough time to rebalance intra-swap - this means the capital demands of swaps are met throughout, instead of _after_.
 2. The **quantity** part of the stream allows the swapper to reduce the size of their sub-swap so each is executed with less slip (so the total swap will be executed with less slip) _without_ losing capital to on-chain L1 fees.

 If a swapper is willing to be patient, they can execute the swap with a better price, by allowing arbs to rebalance the pool between the streaming swaps.

-Once all swaps are executed and the streaming swap is completed, the target token is sent to the user (minus outbound fees).&#x20;
+Once all swaps are executed and the streaming swap is completed, the target token is sent to the user (minus outbound fees).

-Streaming Swaps is similar to a Time Weighted Average Price (TWAP) trade however it is restricted to 24 hours (Mimir `STREAMINGSWAPMAXLENGTH = 14400` blocks).&#x20;
+Streaming Swaps is similar to a Time Weighted Average Price (TWAP) trade however it is restricted to 24 hours (Mimir `STREAMINGSWAPMAXLENGTH = 14400` blocks).

 ## Using Streaming Swaps